 In Southern Illinois, situated along the Mississippi River in Collinsville, an ancient settlement that we call Cahokia rose to great power between 800-1200 CE.
 Nicknamed America’s Forgotten City or The City of the Sun, the massive complex once contained as many as 40,000 people and spread across nearly 4,000 acres.
 The most notable features of the site are hand-made earthen mounds which held temples, political buildings, and burial pits.
-Cahokia Mounds are a testament to the highly organized culture of the Mississippian people who built the largest city in pre-Columbian North America.
+Cahokia Mounds are a testament to the highly organized culture of the early Mississippian people who built the largest city in pre-Columbian North America.

-The Rise of Cahokia
+The Rise of the Mound Culture

 By about 1000 CE, the Mississippians had built the largest civilization in North America.
 In fact, some people have referred to it as a kingdom, because the Mississippian culture reached up to the Great Lakes and down to the entire southeastern region of North America.
 The city became the pre-eminent center of religious and political power and may have even controlled a vast trade network from the Rocky Mountains to the Gulf of Mexico.